-• NVIDIA Quadro GPU-based graphics card in a resolution and color depth that is appropriate for stereo buffering.
+• NVIDIA Quadro (includes Quadro2 or Quadro4) GPU-based graphics card in a resolution and color depth that is appropriate for stereo buffering.

 In Stereo mode, every frame is drawn twice; once for the left eye and once for the right eye.
 As a result, you only get half the refresh rate for each eye.
 Therefore, it is recommended that you use the highest refresh rate that your hardware supports.